RohitGanji/WikiExtractor/README.md

 # WikiExtractor

-This class extracts the `num_urls` number of links for the given `keyword`, extracts 1 paragraph from every link, and stores them in a JSON file using the basic Python modules.
+This class extracts the `num_urls` number of links for the given `keyword`, extracts 1 paragraph from every link, and stores them in a JSON file using the basic Python modules.<br>
+Due to time constraints, multiprocessing couldn't be implemented.

 ```zsh